yutingmeivu/nonlinear_prj/README.md

 ## Introduction
 In machine learning, backpropagation is a widely used algorithm for training feedforward neural networks by updating weight to minimize the error.
-However, since it used gradient descent as optimization algorithm to find the minimum, it often takes a long time for converging on an acceptable solution.
-The gradient descent algorithm is especially vulnerable to slow convergence where the error surface consists of long valleys with steep sides and would be sensitive to the changes in certain directions, which is the case when 'ill-conditioned' case is met.
+However, since it used gradient descent as optimization algorithm to find the minimum, it often takes a long time for converging on an acceptable solution\cite{RePEc:spr:aistmt:v:11:y:1959:i:1:p:1-16}.
+The gradient descent algorithm is especially vulnerable to slow convergence where the error surface consists of long valleys with steep sides and would be sensitive to the changes in certain directions, which is the case when 'ill-conditioned' case is met\cite{ruder2016overview}.
  There're some methods designed which can construct searches to let solutions get rid of characteristic of graident scheme and outperformed the back-propagation method, such as conjugate gradient algorithm\cite{charalambous1992conjugate}, the Modified Back-Propagation Method\cite{vogl1988accelerating} and some techniques based on gradient method\cite{haji2021comparison}.

 ### optimization method:
 - steepest descent